LifeWithVetta

 How To Get To Wat Phra Kaew

-Because Wat Phra Kaew is inside the Grand Palace, you arrive the same way.
+Because Wat Phra Kaew sits inside the Grand Palace complex, you get there the same way you would for the Grand Palace.

 Option 1: BTS + River Boat (recommended)